tawi1/DotsTrafficCity/docs/source/customRuntimeSegmentDemo.rst

 --------------

 * **Populate Segment Nodes Before Generation**: Ensure ``newSegment.Nodes`` contains fully initialized ``TrafficNodeData`` objects with accurate positions and properties before passing it to ``GenerateAutoCrossroad()``.
-* **Ensure Correct Node Orientation**: Always orient ``TrafficNodeData`` rotations facing opposite to the segment entrance vector so path curves and Bezier tangents align correctly.
+* **Ensure Correct Node Orientation & Alignment**: Always place boundary ``TrafficNodeData`` nodes at the exact same position with inverted (opposite) rotations so adjacent road segments align and stitch seamlessly.
 * **Use Custom Data Sources**: Feel free to replace the sample's scene road references with your own custom runtime data structures or procedural algorithms.
 * **Use Object Pooling**: Always use ``RuntimeGenerationPool.Instance.PopSegment()`` and ``PopTrafficNode()`` instead of instantiating new objects directly to prevent GC spikes during runtime generation.
 * **Recycle Removed Segments**: When tearing down chunks or removing road segments, return them to the pool using ``runtimeGenerationPool.RecycleSegment(segment)``.